ra753/SRM-evarsityCalc/README.md

 # SRM-evarsityCalc
-Calculates required hours to make attendance at least 75%, and number of hours available to bunk if attendance is greater than 75%, in short it is a crude version of now discontinued :( 'INSTIFY'.
+Calculates required hours to make attendance at least 75%, and number of hours available to bunk if attendance is greater than 75%, in short it is a crude version of now discontinued :( 'INSTIFY' application.
 It uses BeautifulSoup 4.4 for scraping data from web page along with urllib.request library to retrive web page.
 Due to restriction against inspecting elements on evarsity website, web page download is neccessary.

 To excute: